Trey Duckett

 Perpetual Problems

-Get to know Trey Duckett
+Get to know Trey Duckett, LMHCA

 How do clients change in counseling?
 What is the mechanism of change?
 The motivation for change?